-Lebanese garlic sauce is a fluffy garlic sauce- aka toum.
-A delicious condiment and can be used as a dip, spread or whisked into salad dressings and more.
+Lebanese Garlic Sauce is a fluffy garlic sauce that is also know as toum.
+Use this delicious condiment as a dip, spread or whisk it into salad dressings.

 Calling all my fellow garlic loving people!

-Well my lovely friends, all questions will be answered in this step-by-step post on how to make that crazy delicious Lebanese garlic sauce.
+All questions will be answered in this “how to make Lebanese garlic sauce” post.

 First up: What’s in it?
 GARLIC!
 Garlic, salt, oil and lemon juice.
 That’s it.
 No potato, egg or sour cream and mayonnaise as some may think.
 And it all happens by going slow, taking your time and creating an emulsion in your food processor.